-

 Opportunities for Students

-Students in Penn State’s Human Development and Family Studies (HDFS) program have a truly unique opportunity to work with world-renowned researchers and faculty members in an active research environment.
+Students pursuing degrees in the Department of Human Development and Family Studies have a truly unique opportunity to work with world-renowned researchers and faculty members in an active research environment.

 As an HDFS student, you’ll contribute greatly to our research mission while gaining firsthand experience in conducting groundbreaking research, working with participants, collecting data, conducting data analyses, publishing papers, and presenting your findings at academic conferences.